gauge-sh/pare/README.md

 ## Notes on Deployment

-The `pare deploy` command accepts a sequence of filepaths.
+The `pare deploy` command accepts a sequence of file patterns (filepaths, directories, or glob paths).
-These files will be collected into a single bundle, which will be built and deployed with each function.
+The corresponding files will be collected into a single bundle, which will be built and deployed with each function.

 The entrypoint for each function will be defined by `pare.endpoint`, and it is critical that all of the entrypoint's imports are included in the bundle.

 Third party dependencies are bundled with each function individually, see the section below for more details.

 In the future, we plan to use the technology behind [Tach] to automatically determine